moezeddinetahar/Electron-Tuniguide/README.md

 Note: The 'node_modules' folder is required for the execution of the project !

-Feel free to explore and interact with the different sections of the website.
+Feel free to explore and interact with the different features of the application.
 If you encounter any issues, please reach out for support.
 Enjoy!